Time and Combat

 Miss indicates just that - the attack in question failed to connect with its target.
 This may or may not have serious consequences; when a ranged attack misses, it may very well strike someone or something in the vicinity of the intended target, with potentially dire results.
 Alternately, a miss may place the attacker in a disadvantageous position against his or her foe (or target, if grabbing) on the next turn.

 Partial Hold indicates that a grappling maneuver has been partially successful, and that its target has been somewhat constrained in their movements.
 A partial hold inflicts a -2 RS penalty upon all actions a held individual attempts.
-The only way to remove this penalty is to make the grappler let go somehow or to successfully execute an escape attempt upon him or her... which is easier said than done.
+The only way to remove this penalty is to make the grappler let go somehow, or to successfully execute an escape attempt against him or her... which is easier said than done.

 Row Shift results indicate a RS applied either to an attacker or a defender, based on some ability or another.
 Dodge and weave maneuvers usually apply a negative RS to attacker's hit rolls, while a block or brace applies one to one's own Brawn or Fortitude to determine momentary protection.
 Normally negative, a RS can demonstrate a bonus, particularly where evasions and feints are involved.

 On the other hand, damage may be rolled after a hit has been scored.
-This involves making a second die roll upon hitting a target, but allows the damage to be represented as an intensity, meaning that that rank value 50 fire attack listed above can cause rank value 20 damage on a black result, rank value 40 damage on a red, rank value 50 damage on a blue, and rank value 75 damage on a yellow roll.
+This involves making a second die roll upon hitting a target, but allows the damage to be represented as an intensity, meaning that rank value 50 fire attack listed above can cause rank value 20 damage on a black result, rank value 40 damage on a red, rank value 50 damage on a blue, and rank value 75 damage on a yellow roll.

 While the former method can greatly speed things up in a game, it is far from dynamic; combat will be generally predictable.
 Furthermore, it does not allow for extremes of action, and can cause many of the results seen so often in comic book battles to be downright impossible.
 The Gamemaster should declare which method they prefer at the beginning of a campaign - though it may behoove them (and the players) to switch now and then.

-This can be done in order to streamline action when conditions at a game are different than normal.
+This can be done to streamline action when conditions at a game are different than normal.
 For example, a Gamemaster may normally run a game for a few close friends, perhaps up to six, and prefers the damage intensity method.
 But when running a game at a convention, and inadvertently winding up with over a dozen players (as has happened to this author more than once), the static method may work best.